seamusdemora/PiFormulae/Bash_shell-SomeUsefulTricks.md

 ## How to make a loop mount in `fstab`

-We'll use this hands 3-step procedure:
+We'll use this handy 3-step procedure:

 ##### Step 1: run `fdisk` to get the image layout: